physk/home-assistant-mcp/README.md

 ```
 Connect to my Home Assistant and show me:
 1. List of all my climate entities
-2. Current status of the HA Cursor Agent
+2. Current status of the HA Vibecode Agent

 This will verify the MCP connection is working.
 ```